Andrew McDermot: McDermot's background and family relations

-McDermot was born in Bellangare House, Castlerea, County Roscommon, Ireland in 1790, the eldest son of Miles MacDermot and Catherine (Kitty) O'Connor.
-He was raised a Roman Catholic and educated at home.
-In Norway House, he married Sara McNab, mixed-blood daughter of another Hudson's Bay Company employee.
+In Norway House, he married Sara McNab, mixed-blood daughter of Thomas McNab, another Hudson's Bay Company employee.
 He and Sara had 15 living children, nine daughters and six sons.
 Many of his daughters married prominent gentleman from Winnipeg's elite.
 Daughter Mary Jane married Joseph Taillefer he was a farmer, lawyer and political figure in Manitoba.
 He represented Ste.
 Agathe in 1879 and Morris from 1879 to 1883 as a Conservative.
 Eldest daughter Marie, born in 1816, married Richard Lane, HBC clerk; Ellen married Thomas Bird; Catherine married Thomas Truthwaite; Mary Sally married William McTavish, Governor of Red River and Assiniboia; Anne married Andrew Graham Ballenden Bannatyne, who became a partner with Andrew McDermot and became the second wealthiest man in the settlement; Harriet married Alexander Ralph Lillie, an HBC postmaster.

 Though born Roman Catholic, he was married and buried by the Church of England.
 He is buried at St. John's Cathedral, Winnipeg.